Trumpet Winsock

 Trumpet Winsock is a TCP/IP stack for Windows 3.x that implemented the Winsock API, which is an API for network sockets.
 It was developed by Peter Tattam from Trumpet Software International and distributed as shareware software.

 Peter Tattam's current company, Tattam Software Enterprises Pty.
 Ltd., bought the rights to the Trumpet suite of software products in 2008, including Trumpet Winsock.
 Trumpet Winsock is still distributed as shareware on the company website.

 History

 The first version, 1.0A, was released in 1994.
 It rapidly gained reputation as the best tool for connecting to the internet.
 Guides for internet connectivity commonly advised to use Trumpet Winsock.
 The author received very little financial compensation for developing the software.
 In 1996, a 32-bit version was released.

-Lawsuit

 In the Trumpet Software Pty Ltd. v OzEmail Pty Ltd. case, the defendant had distributed Trumpet Winsock for free with a magazine.
-It did also suppress notices that the software was developed by Trumpet Software.
+The defendant had also suppressed notices that the software was developed by Trumpet Software.

-Replacement by Microsoft

-Windows 95 includes an IPv4 stack but it is not installed by default.
-An early version of this IPv4 stack, codenamed Wolverine, was released by Microsoft Windows for Workgroups in 1994.
-Microsoft also released Internet Explorer 5 for Windows 3.x with an included dialer application for calling the modem pool of a dial-up Internet service provider.
-The Wolverine stack does not include a dialer but another computer on the same LAN may make a dialed connection or a dialer not included with Wolverine may be used on the computer using Wolverine.